-There aren’t many paths out of the desperate, downward spiral of inner city living.
-Young men are easily swayed by the temptations and worldly offerings of gangs, crime and other common urban trappings.
+There aren’t many paths out of the desperate, downward spiral of life affected by poverty.
+Young men are easily swayed by the temptations and worldly offerings of gangs, crime and other common trappings.
 It does not take long for a potentially bright future to dim and eventually lose all focus as more immediate demands and concerns dominate their time.
 Often the only way out of this spiral is when an outside voice makes itself heard and calls to these young men who truly desire a better life for themselves.
 Often other family members hear that voice and take action: sisters, mothers, fathers, grandmothers, aunts or uncles.
 Often these voices are easily drowned out in the callous cacophony of living in poverty.
 However, one such voice has begun to stand out and has been clearly heard by the youth of Dayton.

 The Victory Project (VP) is a registered 501c3 faith-based, not-for-profit organization in downtown Dayton.
 As in the Greek mythology of the Sirens, they sound the siren call offering a way to navigate out of the urban fog surrounding disadvantaged youth that are frequently already involved in court processes before they’re out of high school and often before they have graduated middle school.
 The beauty of the Victory Project is that unlike beautiful sirens of old that lured sailors to their deaths, their voice leads to life.
 The labors of the volunteers rings true: there is an escape from hopelessness.